 With a clear vision and understanding of what must be done, it is now time to create the project plan.
 This provides the roadmap for project activities and identifies if the project is ahead of or behind schedule.

 Break the project effort into workable portions.
 Often the tasks identified require several weeks or months to accomplish.
-Create tasks that are between a half day and five days in length.
 Defining tasks as smaller efforts enables the project team to more easily understand when a task is complete, assign responsibility for each task to fewer resources and provides more opportunities to celebrate success along the way.

 Don’t forget about administrative efforts.
 Tasks such as “Schedule the meeting” or “Recap findings” may seem trivial, but they may take several days to accomplish.
 Ignoring these steps unnecessarily introduces a chance to miss milestones in the plan.